polysquirrel/BFace/main/src/readme.txt

-1.1 The NPC tree
+1.1 The NPC directory tree

-Contains the portraits dedicated to individual game character and normally available to the player.
+Contains the portraits dedicated to individual game characters and normally unavailable to the player.
 This includes both companions and other NPCs, in particular also those without existing portraits in the game.